 Our monthly newsletter will be posted on our school website the last school day of each month.
 This newsletter contains lunch menus, a school calendar, and other important information for the upcoming month.
+You will be able to access the newsletter on our school website.
 We encourage you to refer to it often.
 If you do not have access to the internet and would like a hard copy sent home to you with your family rep (the youngest child in your family that attends Shelley), then please stop by the office and fill out a request form.